The National Rigging Certificate (NRC) is the certification relevant for anyone actively working in rigging in the event

 How often will I need to renew?

-You NRC card will be valid for 3 years, after which you will need to apply to renew it.
+You NRC card will be valid for three years, after which you will need to apply to renew it.
 In most circumstances you will not need to be re-assessed.
 You will need to apply six weeks before your card expires, more information, including costs, can be found here.

 What does it cost?